kajames2/healthcare_chronic/README.md

 # healthcare_chronic
-Runs a dynamic program to determine optimal behavior in an upcoming experiment
+Runs a dynamic program to determine optimal behavior in an upcoming experiment.